 They include paying high-cost closing fees and costing you more in the long run when you refinance to lower payments over a more extended period.
-Also, an application fee and any other upfront fees are charged by the lender before you are approved for a loan.
+Also, a mortgage origination fee and the financial institutions charge any other upfront fees before getting approved for a loan.

-The most recommended option is to refinance your existing mortgage down to a 15-year fixed-rate mortgage.
+The most recommended option is to refinance your existing mortgage to a 15-year fixed-rate one.
 The premise of refinancing your mortgage loan is the same as when you took out a loan to buy your home.
-Once again, you have to pay fees, taxes, and closing costs.
+Once again, you must pay fees, taxes, and closing costs.
 And there is more than that, which we’ll discuss.

-When you decide to refinance, your mortgage lender will determine your home’s current market value and look at your financials.
+When you refinance, your mortgage lender will determine your home’s current market value and look at your financials.
 These include your credit and tax return history and verifying your credit.
 If the lender feels you have enough finances to keep paying your new mortgage and property taxes, the lender will help you by offering you an interest rate lower than your existing one.

 In a nutshell, here are the reasons why you should refinance.

 The number one reason many refinance is to get a lower interest rate on their mortgage.
 You could save money through refinancing if your current interest rate is higher than today.
 It’s often said that if mortgage rates are lower than your current rate by 2% or more, it’s an excellent time to refinance.